 - Yogis students who perform one-day retreats every quarter, month or week, practicing four times that day (i.e.: 6am, 10am, 2pm & 6pm). - Monastics students who live as if on permanent retreat, practicing four times every day (i.e.: 6am, 10am, 2pm & 6pm).
-Sacred Sexuality and Meditation Three Durations of Practice Twenty minutes of formal silent meditation for First Level Students - those who are seeking a "life lubricant" Forty minutes of formal silent meditation for Second Level Students - those who desire a "profound evolution" such as healing PTSD, overcoming a tragic past, or transcending a disempowering and oft repeated pattern Sixty minutes of formal silent meditation for Third Level Students - those who yearn to rapidly master Buddha's eight-fold path to the point of practicing it: spontaneously, habitually, easily and effectively.
-Sacred Sexuality and Meditation Zero to Sixty in Twelve Weeks Attend a livestream (live or recorded) every morning and every evening: 5 minutes per session the first week, 10 minutes per session the second week, 15 minutes per session the third week, 20 minutes per session the fourth week, 25 minutes per session the fifth week, 30 minutes per session the sixth week, 35 minutes per session the seventh week, 40 minutes per session the eighth week, 45 minutes per session the ninth week, 50 minutes per session the tenth week, 55 minutes per session the eleventh week, & 60 minutes per session the twelfth week.
+Meditation Techniques for Mind Control Three Durations of Practice Twenty minutes of formal silent meditation for First Level Students - those who are seeking a "life lubricant" Forty minutes of formal silent meditation for Second Level Students - those who desire a "profound evolution" such as healing PTSD, overcoming a tragic past, or transcending a disempowering and oft repeated pattern Sixty minutes of formal silent meditation for Third Level Students - those who yearn to rapidly master Buddha's eight-fold path to the point of practicing it: spontaneously, habitually, easily and effectively.
+Meditation Techniques for Mind Control Zero to Sixty in Twelve Weeks Attend a livestream (live or recorded) every morning and every evening: 5 minutes per session the first week, 10 minutes per session the second week, 15 minutes per session the third week, 20 minutes per session the fourth week, 25 minutes per session the fifth week, 30 minutes per session the sixth week, 35 minutes per session the seventh week, 40 minutes per session the eighth week, 45 minutes per session the ninth week, 50 minutes per session the tenth week, 55 minutes per session the eleventh week, & 60 minutes per session the twelfth week.

-D. The PATH of Mastery

-UnconsciousIncompetenceConsciousIncompetenceConsciousCompetenceUnconsciousCompetence

-When have we mastered the Buddha's path?
+Page 243 of 464 Meditation Techniques for Mind Control D. The PATH of Mastery UnconsciousIncompetenceConsciousIncompetenceConsciousCompetenceUnconsciousCompetence When have we mastered the Buddha's path?